ricmmartins/orlando-useful-things/README.md

 # ⭐ Orlando useful things
-A list of useful things in Orlando and closer areas
+A list of useful things in Orlando

 ## ✅ Playgrounds and activities for kids